 None of these episodes should have happened.
 We can argue over which series can be considered Golden Era Simpsons cannon for as long as there as bandwidth on the internet, and still the show won’t end.
-Most agree series 1 through 9 were the glory years before the fall, some make a convincing case that the rot set in earlier, while others contest that there was still merit and flashes of brilliance through the late nineties and into the early noughties.
-There has been a feeling that, for all the flaws of seasons 11 to 18, the show had garnered enough goodwill that our memories of The Simpsons’ could remain rose-tinted forever.
+Most agree series 1 through 9 were the glory years before the fall, some make a convincing case that the rot set in earlier, while others contest that there was still flashes of brilliance (or something approaching merit) through the late nineties and into the early noughties.
+There was a feeling that, for all the flaws of seasons 11 to 18, the show had garnered enough goodwill that our fond memories of The Simpsons’ could remain rose-tinted forever.
 It had still been great for pretty much as long as it had been not-great.

 What should be inarguable after finishing this article, however, is the point in which the show should have been cancelled.
 We’ve committed a large portion of our budget and resource to pinpointing the moment, to a tenth of a second, to a frame, The Simpsons should have ended.